top of page

 Anne.png

-In her free time she enjoys cuddling with her two cats and pup, attending concerts, traveling, and most of all making memories with family and friends.
+In her free time, she enjoys cuddling with her two cats and pup, attending concerts, traveling, and making memories with family and friends.

 Picture1%20(1)_edited.png